-Unlike some cities, Eau Claire isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Eau Claire are a mix of both white- and blue-collar jobs.
+Eau Claire is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Eau Claire is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Eau Claire who work in office and administrative support (11.47%), sales jobs (11.19%), and management occupations (7.26%).

 Also of interest is that Eau Claire has more people living here who work in computers and math than 95% of the places in the US.

-Eau Claire is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Eau Claire enrolled in college, Eau Claire has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Eau Claire is a college town.
+There are a lot of students in Eau Claire attending college, and as a result Eau Claire provides a number of services, amenities and opportunities geared to the needs and activities of students.

 Not only is Eau Claire a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider Eau Claire a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 Compared to the rest of the country, citizens of Eau Claire spend much less time in their cars: on average, their commute to work is only 17.64 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.